swcarpentry/shell-novice/_episodes/02-filedir.md

 sake of this example, we'll be illustrating the filesystem on our scientist Nelle's computer.
-After this illustration, you'll be learning commands to explore your own filesystem, which will be constructed in a similar way, but not be exactly identical.
+After this illustration, you'll be learning commands to explore your own filesystem, which will be constructed in a similar way, but not be identical.

 On Nelle's computer, the filesystem looks like this: